gzeno/gist-cache-api/README.md

 Required installs: Maven, docker, docker-compose

 1. Compile using "maven package" at dir root.
+There should now be a directory named "target" with a .jar file inside.
+If there isn't the docker-compose file will fail.

 2. Make sure you have a docker hub account ready and build the docker images using "docker-compose -f gist-cache-docker-compose.yml build"